-However, the Supreme Court in First Options of Chicago, Inc. v.
-Kaplan held that an agreement to be bound by the arbitrator's decision on arbitrability is valid if there is "'clea[r] and unmistakabl[e]' evidence" that the parties intended to submit the "arbitrability question itself to arbitration".
-514 U.S. 938, 943, 944 (1995) (quoting AT & T Technologies, 475 U.S. at 649).
+Notwithstanding the general rule that courts generally determine whether there is a valid agreement to arbitrate, the Supreme Court in First Options held that an agreement to be bound by the arbitrator's decision on arbitrability is valid if there is "'clea[r] and unmistakabl[e]' evidence" that the parties intended to submit the "arbitrability question itself to arbitration".
+514 U.S. at 943, 944 (quoting AT & T Technologies, 475 U.S. at 649).

-As far as establishing "clear and unmistakable" evidentiary requirement, some courts have found that the reference to, or incorporation of, institutional rules authorising arbitrators to decide their own jurisdiction is sufficient.
+As far as establishing the First Options "clear and unmistakable" evidentiary requirement, some courts have found that the reference to, or incorporation of, institutional rules authorising arbitrators to decide their own jurisdiction is sufficient.
 See Contec Corp. v.
 Remote Solution Co., 398 F.3d 205, 208 (2d Cir.
-2005) ("We have held that when, as here, parties explicitly incorporate rules that empower an arbitrator to decide issues of arbitrability, the incorporation serves as clear and unmistakable evidence of the parties' intent to delegate such issues to an arbitrator".); Amway Global v.
+2005) ("We have held that when, as here, parties explicitly incorporate rules that empower an arbitrator to decide issues of arbitrability, the incorporation serves as clear and unmistakable evidence of the parties' intent to delegate such issues to an arbitrator."); Amway Global v.
 Woodward, 744 F.Supp.2d 657, 664 (E.D.Mich.
 2010) ("where parties have included language in their arbitration agreement authorizing the arbitrator to decide issues of arbitrability, the courts have held that such a provision serves as the requisite 'clear and unmistakable evidence' under First Options that the parties agreed to arbitrate arbitrability") (citing cases).
 In addition, an agreement to arbitrate "all disputes" can "manifest[] the parties' clear and unmistakable intent to submit questions of arbitrability to arbitration".
 Shaw Group Inc. v.
 Triplefine Intern.
 Corp., 322 F.3d 115, 121 (3d Cir.
+2003).

-In this regard, the AAA Commercial Arbitration Rules (effective June 1, 2009) and the CPR International Institute for Conflict Prevention and Resolution ("CPR") Rules for Non-Administered

-Arbitration (effective November 1, 2007) each include a provision that reserves to the arbitrator the right to determine the scope of the arbitration agreement and the question of jurisdiction.
-See AAA Rule R-7(a) ("The arbitrator shall have the power to rule on his or her own jurisdiction, including any objections with respect to the existence, scope or validity of the arbitration agreement".); and CPR Rule 8.1 ("The Tribunal shall have the power to hear and determine challenges to its jurisdiction, including any objections with respect to the existence, scope or validity of the arbitration agreement".).
+In this regard, the AAA Commercial Arbitration Rules (effective June 1, 2009) and the CPR International Institute for Conflict Prevention and Resolution ("CPR") Rules for Non-Administered Arbitration (effective November 1, 2007) each include a provision that reserves to the arbitrator the right to determine the scope of the arbitration agreement and the question of jurisdiction.
+See AAA Rule R-7(a) ("The arbitrator shall have the power to rule on his or her own jurisdiction, including any objections with respect to the existence, scope or validity of the arbitration agreement."); and CPR Rule 8.1 ("The Tribunal shall have the power to hear and determine challenges to its jurisdiction, including any objections with respect to the existence, scope or validity of the arbitration agreement.").